 Niosh Lifting Guideline Recommended Weight Limit Kg

 You've probably seen the charts.
+Now, the ones with the little stick figure lifting a box, arrows pointing every which way, numbers that look like they came from a calculus exam.
+NIOSH lifting equation.
+Because of that, recommended weight limit.
+RWL.
+It sounds official.
+Practically speaking, it sounds precise.
 And honestly?
-The ones with the little stick figure lifting a box, arrows pointing every which way, numbers that look like they came from a calculus exam.
-Still, rWL.
-It sounds official.
-On the flip side, it sounds precise.
-In real terms, nIOSH lifting equation.
-Because of that, recommended weight limit.
 Most people take one look, decide it's too complicated, and go back to guessing.

 That's a mistake.
 Not because the math is magic — it's not.
 But because understanding where those numbers come from changes how you think about every lift, every shift, every "I'll just grab this real quick.